ska-sa/katsdpimager/doc/user.rst

    Specify a primary beam model.
-At present only a built-in MeerKAT model is available, and it is a simple circularly-symmetric, amplitude-only, dish-independent model.
+At present only a built-in MeerKAT model is available, and it is a simple circularly-symmetric, amplitude-only, dish-independent, polarization-independent model.
+Note that this is too simplistic to properly model the MeerKAT primary beam: it can introduce flux errors of up to 20% towards the edges of the main lobe (particularly in short observations which span a narrow range of parallactic angles), and it only accounts for Stokes I response to unpolarized emission.

    The name ``meerkat:1`` will continue to refer to this specific model in future versions, so can be used in scripts that need to have reproducible results.

 .. option:: --primary-beam-cutoff <VALUE>